BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 and select the proper folder containing the conda environment for DeepSlice (if you used the ABBA installer for windows, do not touch it, it should already be set correctly).

-Then, to run DeepSlice locally, select the slices you want to register and run `Align > ABBA - DeepSlice registration (local)`.
+Then, to run DeepSlice locally, select the slices you want to register and run `Register > DeepSlice > DeepSlice Registration (local)`.
 This window will pop-up:

 ![ABBA DeepSlice options](/assets/img/fiji_deepslice_options.png)